dinkel/docker-openldap/README.md

 docker-openldap
 ===============

-A Docker image running OpenLDAP on Debian stable ("wheezy" at the moment).
+A Docker image running OpenLDAP on Debian stable ("jessie" at the moment).
 The Dockerfile is inspired by [cnry/openldap](https://registry.hub.docker.com/u/cnry/openldap/), but as said before, running a stable Debian and be a little less verbose, but more complete